Utopia (book): Book 2: Discourse on Utopia

 The island was originally a peninsula but a 15-mile wide channel was dug by the community's founder King Utopos to separate it from the mainland.
 The island contains 54 cities.
 Each city is divided into four equal parts.
 The capital city, Amaurot, is located directly in the middle of the crescent island.

 Each city has not more than 6000 households, each family consisting of between 10 and 16 adults.
 Thirty households are grouped together and elect a Syphograntus (whom More says is now called a phylarchus).
 Every ten Syphogranti have an elected Traniborus (more recently called a protophylarchus) ruling over them.
 The 200 Syphogranti of a city elect a Prince in a secret ballot.
 The Prince stays for life unless he is deposed or removed for suspicion of tyranny.

 People are redistributed around the households and towns to keep numbers even.
 If the island suffers from overpopulation, colonies are set up on the mainland.
 Alternatively, the natives of the mainland are invited to be part of the Utopian colonies, but if they dislike them and no longer wish to stay, they may return.
 In the case of underpopulation, the colonists are recalled.

 There is no private property on Utopia, with goods being stored in warehouses and people requesting what they need.
 There are also no locks on the doors of the houses, and the houses are rotated between the citizens every ten years.
 Agriculture provides the most important occupation on the island.
 Every person is taught it and must live in the countryside, farming for two years at a time, with women doing the same work as men.
-Parallelly, every citizen must learn at least one of the other essential trades: weaving (mainly done by the women), carpentry, metalsmithing and masonry.
+Similarly, every citizen must learn at least one of the other essential trades: weaving (mainly done by the women), carpentry, metalsmithing and masonry.
 There is deliberate simplicity about the trades; for instance, all people wear the same types of simple clothes, and there are no dressmakers making fine apparel.
-All able-bodied citizens must work; thus, unemployment is eradicated, and the length of the working day can be minimized: the people have to work only six hours a day although many willingly work for longer.
+All able-bodied citizens must work; thus, unemployment is eradicated, and the length of the working day can be minimized.
+The people have to work only six hours a day although many willingly work for longer.
 More does allow scholars in his society to become the ruling officials or priests, people picked during their primary education for their ability to learn.
 All other citizens, however, are encouraged to apply themselves to learning in their leisure time.